PoCInnovation/Workshops/ai/Gradio_interface/README.md

 Create a class called `model` that will contain the model of your application in the `neural_network.py` file in `app` folder.

-For your parameters, you will know this informations:
+For your parameters, you will know this information:
 - Size of image: 32x32x3
 - Start with 3 channels
 - Use a kernel size of 5